We are excited to partner with Dave's Redistricting App so Pennsylvanians can try their hand at drawing state legislative maps.

 Perhaps you've already drawn your congressional boundaries for PA; maybe you even won some money.
 Maybe your class is focusing on state government.
 Or you are just hardcore.
 Whatever the reason, you're ready to tackle a new challenge: drawing PA's legislative districts.

 Dave's Redistricting App is free to use.
 Sign up and log in here.
-DRA is a bit different from DistrictBuilder, the DTL mapping platform and it's being used by people all over the country.
+DRA is a bit different from DistrictBuilder, the DTL mapping platform.
 So you're going to have to do some different things to ensure that your map gets properly submitted to our competitions.
 So ... please, please keep reading.